miruohotspring/transcribe-srt/README.md

 # transcribe-srt

 `transcribe-srt` is a simple CLI tool that batches MP4 videos in a directory (or a single file), splits long audio into manageable chunks, and uses OpenAI’s Whisper API to generate timestamped SRT subtitle files.
-If a matching `.srt` already exists, it skips processing to avoid duplicates.

 ---

 ## 🔧 Requirements